wapfel20/cloudsql_cross-region_failover_2022/README.md

 - In the Google Cloud Console (console.google.com) or on your own device, open a terminal window
 - Clone the repository into your working directory
-- Run one of the scripts (standard or no delete) using "bash" - ex. bash sqlFailover.sh
+- Run one of the scripts using "bash" - ex. bash automated_DR_sql_failover.sh
 - Look for prompts and instructions in the terminal.
 It will guide you through the failover process.